aspnetzero/documents/docs/en/Getting-Started-Angular-Merged.md

 ### Restore Packages

-Navigate to the **angular folder**, open a command line and run the following command to restore the packages:
+Navigate to the root folder of ***.Web.Host** project, open a command line and run the following command to restore the packages:

     yarn

-**Note:** If you've downloaded a merged project then you should run commands on `Host` folder (the folder contaning the *.Web.Host project).

 We use [yarn](https://yarnpkg.com/) because NPM has some problems; It is slow and can not consistently resolve dependencies.
 Yarn solves those problems and it is compatible to NPM as well.